-- Overseas aspects of capital gains tax and trusts. - The computation of capital gains tax payable by trustees. - Transfers of property to or from trustees prior to 22 March 2006. - Knowledge of situations where property is transferred between trusts or where the
+- Overseas aspects of capital gains tax and trusts. - The computation of capital gains tax payable by trustees.

-- Knowledge of situations where property within a trust with an immediate post-death interest passes to the spouse or civil partner of the settlor on the death of the life tenant. - Knowledge of the special rules concerning trusts for the disabled, trusts for bereaved minors, transitional serial interest trusts and age 18 to 25 trusts.
+- Transfers of property to or from trustees prior to 22 March 2006. - Knowledge of situations where property is transferred between trusts or where the terms or nature of the trust is altered. - Immediate post-death interest trusts. - Knowledge of the special rules concerning trusts for the disabled, trusts for bereaved minors, transitional serial interest trusts and age 18 to 25 trusts.